Source-Robotics/PAR6-Collaborative-Robot-Arm/README.md

 Please open an issue, send us a message on Discord, or contact us via email with as much detail as possible so we can fix it quickly.

+## Open TODOs

+Open project TODOs as GitHub issues before starting work:

+- Search existing issues first.
+- Open one issue per bug, task, or feature request.
+- Include clear steps, expected behavior, logs/photos when useful, and relevant hardware/software versions.
+- Keep each pull request to one logical change.
+- Link the related issue in the pull request and briefly describe what you tested.

+More details on how to contribute here: https://github.com/Source-Robotics/.github?tab=contributing-ov-file

 <div align="center">